-The catchment area can be viewed in more detail at devon.cc/schoolareamaps.
-The boundary is marked by blue lines.
+The school location and surrounding area can be viewed in more detail at devon.cc/schoolareamaps.
 For admissions purposes, distances are measured in a straight-line from the green star marker for the school.

 Oversubscription Criteria

 To be used only when there are more applications for places than there are places available.